pvcraven/web-development-class/source/semester_1/06_server_management/02_web_server_setup/web_server_setup.rst

 your projects.
 You would instead direct users straight to the web site.

 With some more work setting up servers, you can have one server manage multiple web sites.
-Such as I have a web server that manages both "http://programarcadegames.com" and "http://stats.support".
+Such as I could have a web server that manages both "http://cars-for-sale.example" and "http://service-department.example".
 Same web server, but it just pulls files from different directories depending on what site the user asks for.